 The training, knowledge and experience to become a board-certified cosmetic surgeon requires a level of specialization that is more robust than the requirements for plastic surgery.

 Any licensed physician can legally perform cosmetic surgery even if they have not received specific cosmetic surgery training.
 There are doctors, in an effort to drive more cash revenue, have diversified away from their training and experience to engage in elective cosmetic surgery.
 These doctors may be family practitioners, bariatric or general surgeons but, lack any specific training in cosmetic surgery.
 This is why it is important to do your research and learn about a doctor’s qualifications.
-Patients should inquire about a doctor’s overall training, board certification, experience, number of procedures with respect to the specific area of cosmetic surgery or aesthetics such as Botox and fillers.
+Patients should inquire about a doctor’s overall training, board certification, experience, number of procedures with respect to the specific area of cosmetic surgery or aesthetics.

 Learn more about Dr. Swetnam and his qualifications by clicking here.